Flood Abatement 101

 With the house empty, a freshwater flush can be used if necessary to remove silt and other unwanted material.
 Then, the water needs to be extracted with vacuum systems to get as much of it out as possible.
 Once the home is reasonably dry, heaters and fans can be used to circulate air through the house to promote even drying deep inside the structure.
-In the areas that were hit by Hurricane Sandy, like New York City and Baltimore, concrete contractors have their work cut out for them.
-Specialized equipment is required for this, especially with materials like brick and concrete, making it advisable to contact a flood abatement specialist for help with the process.
+(CAUTION: Verify that your electrical system is safe to use before plugging these appliances in.)

 If you have to do it on your own, be aware that a surface can look dry while water is still contained underneath.
-Humidity sensors are available to help detect the amount of water in the air, and dehumidifiers can help pull water from the air to reduce moisture levels.
+Humidity sensors are available to help detect the amount of water in the atmosphere, and dehumidifiers can help pull water from the air to reduce moisture levels.
 You may need to cut out sections of walls, floors, or ceilings to remove damaged components and determine that the interior of the structure is dry; remember to use a stud finder to make sure you don’t cut into structural supports when you do this.

 s.e. smith writes for Networx.com.